Government Schemes For 5% Deposit Mortgages

 Author: Pete Mugleston

-If you’re keen to get on the property ladder, but are worried that you don’t have enough deposit saved for a down payment, options are available which may make your purchase possible.
+If you’re keen to get on the property ladder but are worried that you don’t have enough deposit saved for a down payment, options that may make your purchase possible are available.

 Which government schemes will help you get a mortgage with a 5% deposit?